thepercentageguy/ceramic-engine.github.io/content/guides/03-appendices/03-platform-setup.md

 </xml>
 ```

-Also note that if you are using Android NDK `r15c`, you'll need to add `ceramic_android_use_gcc` define to `ceramic.yml`.
-If you are on macOS Catalina or above, you may also need to disable Gatekeeper to make that NDK work:
+If you are on macOS Catalina or above, you may need to disable Gatekeeper to make the NDK binaries work:

 ```bash
 sudo spctl --master-disable